onecompiler/tutorials/php/data-types/data-types.md

 As the name suggests, data-type specifies the type of the data present in the variable.
-Variables need to be declared with a data-type in PHP.
+Variables need not to be declared with a data-type in PHP as it is a loosely typed language.
 Below are the different data types in PHP.

 ## 1. Integer data type